4 Things To Know About Negotiating Salary In 2023 (And Beyond)

 Salaries Are Always Changing

-Just because you make a certain salary today, doesn't mean that it's going to stay that way or increase.
-Job responsibilities and requirements can change, and the best employees are the ones that are usually a step ahead and show a willingness to be flexible.
+Just because you make a certain salary today doesn't mean that it's going to stay that way or increase.
+Job responsibilities and requirements can change, and the best employees are the ones who are usually a step ahead and show a willingness to be flexible.

 These characteristics will prepare you for not only being able to justify your salary but give you some leverage in salary negotiations if you're seeking a salary increase.